Get-Nerdio/NMM-SE/API/NMM To Halo PSA/readme.md

 6. **HaloPSA Setup:**

-Most imporant step here is to configure the Halo CustomFields so the Function app can post additional data from the JSON data structure in Halo CustomFields.
-Fields we currently use are:
+The most important step here is to configure the Halo CustomFields so that the Function app can post additional data extracted from the JSON data structure.
+The fields we currently use are:

 ```text
 Nerdio Action ID